Most SEO tools analyze. They don't act.

 Related content strategies

 Which related searches, related categories, or related products help pages rank better?
-We test different approaches to find out.
+We use our related searches tool and test different approaches to find out.

 SEO today revolves around problem identification.
-Similar AI is different: we're an execution layer that identifies gaps and fills them.
+Similar AI is different: we're an execution platform that identifies gaps and fills them through structured SEO experimentation.

 Typical approaches

-- ×Agencies and internal teams: detailed reporting, but manual implementation that doesn't scale
+- ×Agencies and internal teams: often provide detailed reporting, but typically rely on manual implementation that can be difficult to scale

-- ×Specialised SEO tools: easy-to-use UI, page-by-page problem reports, but limited scale
+- ×Many specialized SEO tools: easy-to-use UI, page-by-page problem reports, but can be limited in scale

-- ×Enterprise tools: scalable data and direct site updates, but changes limited to links and content
+- ×Enterprise tools: typically offer scalable data and direct site updates, but changes can be limited in scope depending on the platform

 - ×All focus on telling you what's wrong.
 Implementation is your problem.